AndreaMercatanti/AndreaMercatanti.github.io/index.md

 -->
 - **Retrospective causal inference via elapsed time-weighted matrix completion, with an evaluation of the effect of the Schengen Area on the labour market of border regions** (2021) with A. Albanese, F. Li, and J. Poulos. _IZA, Institute of Labor Economics, Discussion papers series, n.
 14472_.

+# Professional experience
+- 2021-2022 \> Senior Researcher in Economic Statistics.
+Dep.t of Economics, University of Verona, Italy.

 # Contacts
 Andrea Mercatanti\
 Department of Statistical Sciences\